Digital Accommodations and Services for People with Disabilities

 Debbie Krahmer is available to work with anyone with disabilities on research assistance through phone (315-228-6592), email (email@example.com), Google Hangouts, Zoom, or other formats as necessary, Monday through Friday, 9am to 4pm.
 Debbie can also consult on possible alternate assistive technologies for those who are unable to access the campus.
 You may also contact any of the librarians for general assistance on library research.

-If a student has received an iPad, Livescribe pen, or other technology from the Office of Academic Support and Disability Services, you can continue to use it through the semester.
-Lynn Waldman will be in contact with you to determine the best way to return the technology at the end of the semester.
-If you have any questions or concerns, contact Lynn Waldman (firstname.lastname@example.org) in the office of Academic Support and Disability Services.
+If a student has received an iPad, Livescribe pen, or other technology from the Office of Disability Services, you can continue to use it through the semester.
+Evelyn Lester will be in contact with you to determine the best way to return the technology at the end of the semester.
+If you have any questions or concerns, contact Evelyn Lester (email@example.com) in the Office of Disability Services.